clk-project/clk/README.md

 `clk customcommand remove say`

-And simply install the recipe I created that already does all of this with.
+And simply install the extension I created that already does all of this with.

-`clk recipe install hello`
+`clk extension install hello`

 And see how it came back to life with.